Ah! My Goddess: The Movie

 Ah!
 My Goddess: The Movie (劇場版「ああっ女神さまっ」, Gekijōban "Aa!
-Megami-sama!") is a 2000 Japanese animated fantasy comedy film based on a manga of the same name by Kōsuke Fujishima, produced by AIC and distributed by Shochiku.
-It was directed by Hiroaki Gōda and written by Michiko Yokote and Yoshihiko Tomizawa.
+Megami-sama!"), also known as Oh My Goddess!
+The Movie, is a 2000 Japanese animated fantasy comedy film based on the manga by Kōsuke Fujishima, produced by AIC and distributed by Shochiku.
+It was directed by Hiroaki Gōda, written by Michiko Yokote and Yoshihiko Tomizawa and it is a direct sequel to the 1993 OVA miniseries.
+The film stars the voices of Kikuko Inoue, Masami Kikuchi, Yumi Tōma, and Aya Hisakawa.
+In the film, Celestin, a former mentor of Belldandy, is released by Morgan Le Fay and erases Keiichi's memories from Belldandy, infecting her with a virus designed to hack the Yggdrasil computer in the heavens.

 The film's theatrical release took place on October 21, 2000.
 The film was licensed by Geneon Entertainment in North America, MVM Films in the United Kingdom, and Madman Entertainment in Australia and New Zealand.

 Plot

-The story unfolds during the third spring after Belldandy's arrival.
-Celestin, a former mentor of Belldandy, is released by Morgan Le Fay and erases Keiichi’s memories from Belldandy, infecting her with a virus designed to hack the Yggdrasil computer in the heavens.

-Morgan frees a seal at the Lunar Prison on the Moon and receives a mysterious message urging them to unite for a common goal.
+Three years have passed since Belldandy's arrival on Earth.
+On the Moon, the demon Morgan Le Fay frees a seal containing Celestin at the Lunar Prison and receives a mysterious message urging them to unite for a common goal.

 On Earth, the New Year begins with the Motor Club showcasing vehicles for an upcoming mixed-gender race, including a new two-seater for Keiichi Morisato and Belldandy.
-That night, after a near-compromising encounter with a club member, Keiichi and Belldandy share a moment interrupted by Celestin, who kisses Belldandy and infects her with the virus.
+That night, after a near-compromising encounter with a club member, Keiichi and Belldandy share a moment interrupted by Celestin, who kisses Belldandy and infects her with a virus, causing her to lose her memory of Keiichi.
 Peorth alerts Urd that Yggdrasil is compromised and the Heavens isolate themselves from Earth, preventing Belldandy from receiving treatment.

-Upon awakening, Belldandy suffers selective amnesia, unable to recall Keiichi though she recognizes her sisters Skuld and Urd.
-Skuld’s inventions fail to restore her memories, and Keiichi resolves to live normally despite her condition.

-The Motor Club, concerned about the upcoming race, accepts Morgan’s offer to replace Belldandy.
+The next morning, Skuld unsuccessfully tries restoring Belldandy's memories, and Keiichi resolves to live normally despite her condition.
+Concerned about the upcoming race, the Motor Club accepts Morgan's offer to replace Belldandy.
 After a trial run with Keiichi, Belldandy regains faint memories.
 Keiichi, overwhelmed by the situation, nearly crashes while driving recklessly.

-Belldandy discovers a photo album filled with their shared memories and decides to remain Keiichi’s partner for the race.
-Morgan, irritated, challenges them to a race alongside Megumi, but Keiichi and Belldandy’s victory unlocks more of her memories.
+Belldandy discovers a photo album filled with their shared memories and decides to remain Keiichi's partner for the race.
+Morgan, irritated, challenges them to a race alongside Megumi, but Keiichi and Belldandy's victory unlocks more of her memories.

-Belldandy overhears a conversation revealing Celestin’s manipulation.
+Belldandy overhears a conversation revealing Celestin's manipulation.
 Shocked and confused, she is lured away by Celestin, who uses the virus to turn her against her elder sister in battle.
-Keiichi and Skuld’s arrival causes a surge of uncontrollable energy from Belldandy, devastating the surroundings.
-Skuld summons Noble Scarlet to confront Celestin, who is struck down but triggers a flood.
+Keiichi and Skuld's arrival causes a surge of uncontrollable energy from Belldandy, devastating the surroundings.
+Skuld attacks Celestin, inadvertently triggering a flood.
 Keiichi shields Belldandy from the wave but is left comatose, prompting her desperate attempts to revive him.